geudde/attic-chest/pages/02.season-1/01.meeting-01/02.architecture/docs.md

 <div class="author">Communicated by Mr Flaxman</div>

-&emsp;Though oft in Britain’s isle the breaking bust
+Though oft in Britain’s isle the breaking bust
 To fame consign the patriot hero’s dust,
 And conquerors wakéd to mimic life again,
 In imag’d triumph thunder o’er the main;